- Homosexuality

 Legal recognition of non-binary gender in Alabama is not legally recognized.

-LGBT discrimination in Alabama is illegal in some contexts.
+Hate crime protections in Alabama is protected in some contexts.

 LGBT employment discrimination in Alabama is sexual orientation and gender identity.

-LGBT housing discrimination in Alabama is no protections.
+LGBT housing discrimination in Alabama is varies by region.

 Alabama however allows discrimination against LGBT people on the basis of religion, which means they can be refused adoption by some adoption agencies.
 They can also refuse to place a child with a next-of-kin family member if that family member happens to be LGBT.